 FWLinks (Microsoft employees)

 Avoid FWLinks in Docs content.
-FWLinks should be used only as a last resort, i.e. when you link to a page that doesn't yet have a URL, or you link to a page and you know its URL will change.
+Use FWLinks only as a last resort.
+For example, use one when you link to a page that doesn't yet have a URL, or when you link to a page and you know its URL will change.

 Make sure that your FWLink does not include "en-us" (or any other language locale) in its URL.

 aka.ms links (Microsoft employees)